Guidelines for COBRA Coverage

 Please note that while we are prepared to assist employers to comply with COBRA, the final responsibility to meet the requirements of this law lies with each employer.

 Please follow these guidelines for COBRA coverage:

-- Submit the completed COBRA Enrollment form within 60 days from the date of the qualifying event.
+- Submit the completed COBRA Continuation Coverage Election Form within 60 days from the date of the qualifying event.
 Payment of the first premium must be made within 45 days from the election date.
 Employers may choose to pay the COBRA premiums or have the qualified beneficiary pay.

 - Premiums may not exceed 102% of the applicable premium amount.
 If an individual is disabled at the time of termination and the COBRA coverage is extended to 29 months, the premium may be increased to 150% for the 19th through 29th months of coverage.